 What pre-contractual disclosure must a licensor make to prospective licensees?
-Are there any requirements to register a grant of international licensing rights with authorities in your jurisdiction?

 In Russia, the licensor should not make any pre-contractual disclosure formalities to the prospective licensee as the law would not just oblige the licensor to do so.
 Under the concept of 'good faith', which is valid under the Russian civil law and used in the national legal doctrine, fair and reasonable dealings of the subjects of law will be presumed.
-At the same time, Russian law protects the legal requirement of mandatory registration of licence transactions that mainly concern the grants of certain licensing rights to the registrable intellectual property (ie, patents, industrial designs, trademarks, service marks, etc), regardless of whether the licence grants are national or international in their pure legal sense and regardless of whether the licence agreements are governed by national or foreign law.
+At the same time, Russian law protects the legal requirement of mandatory registration of licence transactions that mainly concern the grants of certain licensing rights to the registrable intellectual property (ie, patents, industrial designs, trademarks and service marks), regardless of whether the licence grants are national or international in their pure legal sense and regardless of whether the licence agreements are governed by national or foreign law.
 Hence, if the subject matter of the international licence agreement is a trademarked brand, a patented technology, a registered mask work or another registered intellectual property asset, such licence will be subject to compulsory registration.
-Registration of the licence grant (with respect to the registered intellectual property) will be a condition for completeness, validity and enforceability of such a transaction against third parties.
-In contrast, a non-registered licence grant in relation to the registered intellectual property will be incomplete and generally unenforceable against third parties.
+Registration of the licence grant (regarding the registered intellectual property) will be a condition for completeness, validity and enforceability of such a transaction against third parties.
+In contrast, a non-registered licence grant concerning the registered intellectual property will be incomplete and generally unenforceable against third parties.
 Importantly, there is no obligatory deadline within which the licence must be registered.